WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/readme.md

 function myguten_stylesheet() {
 	wp_enqueue_style( 'myguten-style', plugins_url( 'style.css', __FILE__ ) );
 }
-add_action( 'wp_enqueue_scripts', 'myguten_stylesheet' );
+add_action( 'enqueue_block_assets', 'myguten_stylesheet' );
 ```

-And then when you view the page, you should see it in a very large font.
+And then when you view the page, you will see it in a very large font.